2007 Swazi general strike

-The 2007 Swazi general strike has been ongoing since 25 July 2007, led by the Swaziland Federation of Trade Unions, the Swaziland Federation of Labour and the Swaziland National Association of Teachers.
-They plan to stage a two-hour full stoppage of public life every month until the incumbent absolute monarch Mswati III gives in to their demands: multi-party elections in October 2008, that benefits cease to be taxed and an end to absolute monarchy.
+The 2007 Swazi general strike started on 25 July, 2007, and lasted 2 days.
+The strike was led by a coalition between the Swaziland Federation of Trade Unions (SFTU), the Swaziland Federation of Labour (SFL), and the Swaziland National Association of Teachers (SNAT).
+They planned to stage a two-hour full stoppage of public life every month until the incumbent absolute monarch Mswati III gave in to their demands: multi-party elections, that there be a reduction of taxes on workers, and an end to absolute monarchy in Eswatini.